FarronF/limerick-council-meetings/meetings/2021/09/16-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 15th July 2021.md

 additional powers and added the campaign surrounding the Directly Elected Mayor had

-been rushed and not enough clarity provided on the subject.--- 6
+been rushed and not enough clarity provided on the subject.
+---
+6

 Councillor Ryan (Eddie) agreed also with these sentiments saying he felt the matter had not